Last Updated: Thurs. 8/17/2006

 MG |

-Motor Generator, an electric motor which can either provide motive power when electrically driven or generate electricity when mechanically driven. |
+provide motive power when electrically driven or generate electricity

 |